shadowblocker/twitter-scraper/crawlers/README.md

 ### Duplicate the template and customise as required

-* $ cp snscrape-template snscrape-tesla
+* $ cp -r snscrape-template snscrape-tesla

 ### Switch to the new crawler's directory and rename the shell script.